 - Overall quality, timeliness, focus, clarity and completeness of topic and proposal;

-- Presentation skills, knowledge-level and diversity of suggested presenters.
+- Presentation skills and knowledge-level of suggested speakers.

 Please note: If two session proposals are similar, the presenters may be contacted to determine if they will be willing to collaborate on the session.